 If you need immediate help regarding a domestic violence situation, call the Monarch Services 24-hour Crisis Hotline at (888) 900-4232.

 If you are not in imminent danger but need immediate mental health crisis support, call Santa Cruz County Behavioral Health at (800) 952-2335.

 Additional resources for individuals and families experiencing homelessness can be found by following this link.

-In order to complete a Smart Path Assessment, please visit or contact one of the Access Points listed below.
+In order to complete a Smart Path Assessment, please visit or contact one of the Public Access Points below or contact a Roaming Assessor.
 If you need transportation assistance, please contact 5-1-1, or utilize the links to Santa Cruz Metro and Cruz511.